Macon and Joan Brock Classroom Building at the Brock Environmental Center

 The Brock Environmental Center is one of the most sustainable buildings in the world, having met the strict requirements of the Living Building Challenge and LEED Platinum certification.
 In fact, the BEC transcends LEED, achieving zero-net-CO2 emissions and zero waste leaving the site.
 With its solar panels and wind turbines, the BEC produces nearly twice as much energy as it uses.

-Virginia Beach City Public Schools (VBCPS) approached the Chesapeake Bay Foundation (CBF) several years ago about hosting an innovative new concept at the existing BEC on the banks of the Lynnhaven River where it joins the Chesapeake Bay: a “Sustainable Classroom.”
-Thanks to a generous donation from Macon and Joan Brock, the new classroom would be home for VBCPS’s Environmental Studies Program, provide additional meeting/event space for CBF, and create a model learning space for outdoor field education and partnership across the country.
+Virginia Beach City Public Schools (VBCPS) approached the Chesapeake Bay Foundation (CBF) several years ago about hosting an innovative new concept at the existing BEC on the banks of the Lynnhaven River where it joins the Chesapeake Bay: a “Sustainable Classroom Building.”
+Thanks to a generous donation from Macon and Joan Brock, the new building would be home for VBCPS’s Environmental Studies Program, provide additional meeting/event space for CBF, and create a model learning space for outdoor field education and partnership across the country.

 The design team was tasked with complementing the existing BEC design in appearance, performance, and systems.
 To provide information and gain input on the classroom design, the architect and CBF hosted several community meetings and a charrette with high-school and university students on site at the start of the project.
 Their ideas and goals for the project guided every step.